jundalisay/spblist/content/en/material/fallacies/scientism.md

 Instead of demanding objectivity and precision, a superior requirement is for a system of reasoning to **answer questions or solve problems about real phenomena conclusively**.

-> A superior requirement is for a system of reasoning to answer questions or solve problems about real phenomena conclusively
+> A superior requirement is to answer questions about real phenomena conclusively

 The answer could apply only to a single person who has a unique situation, and therefore subjective.
 Or it could solve the problem in a general imprecise way.